igor-bulygin/tdvs-gthb/docs/person.md

 	short_id: '4q1c838', // 7 characters long custom ID (url-safe)

-	slug: "foo-bar", // This will exist if the person is a deviser
+	slug: "foo-bar", // This will exist if the person is a deviser.
+Note that this field isn't an object-like value containing translations for multiple languages.
+This is by design; devisers aren't supposed to have slugs in more than one language.

-	categories: ["30000", "50000"], //Informational only.
+	categories: ["30000", "50000"], //Informational only (for the time being, but it might be used at some point).
+Note that this field doesn't make any sense for non-devise type users.

 	collections: [
 		{